travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ## Conditional Jobs

 You can configure Travis CI to only include jobs when certain conditions are met.
-For example, this includes the listed job only to builds on the `master` branch:
+For example, this includes the listed job only to build on the `master` branch:

 ```yaml
 jobs: